streetwriters/notesnook/packages/editor/toolbar.md

 ## Optimize toolbar & editor UI for mobile

-1. Refactor tools to be more easily configurable
+1. Refactor tools to be more easily configurable (partially done)
-2. Implement sub groups in toolbar
+2. Implement sub groups in toolbar (done)
-3. Move all popups to /popups directory
+3. Move all popups to /popups directory (partially done)
-4. Implement mobile positioning logic in menu/popup presenter
+4. Implement mobile positioning logic in menu/popup presenter (done)
-5. Add support for repositioning toolbar (top/bottom)
+5. Add support for repositioning toolbar (top/bottom) (done)
-6. Move all popups to be shown as bottom sheets on mobile
+6. Move all popups to be shown as bottom sheets on mobile (partially done)
+7. Figure out how to make interactive widgets selectable in editor (e.g. iframe & table)
+8. Create popup header for use in action sheet (done)
+   1. Header contains title & action(s)
+9. Implement logic to open inline popups (image/cell properties) as an action sheet (done)
+10. Open search replace popup as action sheet (done)
+11. Improve font size menu (done)
+12. Move table context toolbars to bottom (done)

 ### Refactor tools